gabriwl165/python-web-framework/README.md

         await self.callback_handler(method_handler, request)
 ```

-The main problem is the `return` keyword, basicly, if the code returns,
+The main problem lies with the `return` keyword.
-in no point we're closing the connection with the client, meaning that the connection will keep open forever.
+Essentially, if the code returns, there’s no point where we close the connection with the client, meaning the connection will remain open indefinitely.

-So we have two ways to deal with this problem:
+We have two options to address this problem:
-* Give for our Router `class` another callback function, that will close the connection
+* Provide our `Router` class with another callback function to close the connection.
-* Refactor our `Router` to be extended from `Server`, so we can use `self` to call the close connection from the `Server`.
+* Refactor our `Router` class to extend from `Server`, allowing us to use `self` to call the connection close method directly from the `Server`.

-In this guide we're going to follow the second options.
+In this guide, we’ll follow the second option.

-So, let's begin from removing `self.router` from our `Server` constructor
+So, let’s start by removing `self.router` from our `Server` constructor.
 ```python
 self.router = Router(self.request_callback_handler)
 ```

-In `on_message_complete` and `add_route`, let's just change from
+In the `on_message_complete` and `add_route` methods, let's simply change from:
 ```python
 - self.loop.create_task(self.router.dispatch(request))
 + self.loop.create_task(self.dispatch(request))